allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 ---

 When you go through articles related to Hexagonal Architecture you usually search for practical examples.
-Yes, HA isn't simple, that's why most trivial examples make readers even more confused.
+HA isn't simple, that's why most trivial examples make readers even more confused.
 Though, it is not as complex as many theoretical elucidations present it.
 In most posts you have to scroll through exact citations or rephrased definitions of concepts such as
 Ports and Adapters or their conceptual diagrams, which have already been well defined and described by popular authors i.e.
 [Alistair Cockburn](http://web.archive.org/web/20180121161736/http://alistair.cockburn.us/Hexagonal+Architecture) or [Martin Fowler](https://martinfowler.com/eaaCatalog/gateway.html).